Marketing glossary.

 CPL

-Cost Per Lead. ad spend divided by leads generated.
+Cost Per Lead, ad spend divided by leads generated.
 Useful at the channel level but only meaningful when tied to lead quality.
 CPL with terrible MQL→SQL conversion is just a vanity metric.

 CPM